bodo-ai/Bodo/docs/docs/guides/dataframes/dataframes_intro.md

 ### Plan execution

-Plan optimization happens right before execution.
+Plan optimization typically happens right before execution.
 The optimized plan is then converted into a sequence of pipelines that are executed in parallel on Bodo workers.
 Data is streamed through the operators in these pipelines in batches where it is ultimately collected either in a file or an in-memory result.

 Plan execution is triggered by operations like writing to a Parquet file or Iceberg table, printing data, or when an unsupported operation is encountered.
 The cell below gives examples of operations that return lazy results as well as operations that require collection: